-The following prophetic words (from the second letterhead shown below) were written to a prospective Underwood client in 1897. “ ..The Underwood Typewriter, which you will find, we think, a very interesting one, from the standpoint of what a writing machine should be.”
+The following prophetic words (from the first letterhead shown below) were written to a prospective Underwood client in 1897. “ ..The Underwood Typewriter, which you will find, we think, a very interesting one, from the standpoint of what a writing machine should be.”